 Tourism Jobs in Alaska - Finding Seasonal Employment

-If you're looking for seasonal work in Alaska, fishing and fish processing isn't the only game in town.
-Today other industries - especially tourism - are responsible for an increasing share of seasonal positions.
-Tourism is the state's third largest industry - after oil and fishing.
-Over a million visitors come to Alaska and spend over $1.5 billion a year.
+If you’re looking for seasonal work in Alaska, fishing and fish processing isn’t the only game in town.
+Today other industries – especially tourism – are responsible for an increasing share of seasonal positions.
+Tourism is the state’s second largest industry – after oil and fishing.
+Over 1.5 visitors come to Alaska and spend over $2 billion a year.
+They spend millions more traveling to and from the state.
+Tourism is the fastest-growing industry in Alaska, and the businesses that feed, house, and entertain these visitors are enjoying phenomenal prosperity.

 The variety of jobs in the tourism industry is incredible.
 Cruise lines hire reservation agents, deckhands, stewards, cruise ship entertainers, and restaurant workers.
 Fishing and hunting guides, as well as hunting and fishing lodge staff, are always needed throughout the state.
 Restaurants need hosts, waiters, barstaff, cooks, prep cooks, and dishwashers.
 Campgrounds, hotels and resorts need everything from maintenance workers to housekeepers.
 Transportation companies hire bus drivers, boat, airplane, and helicopter pilots, tour guides, and even mechanics.